 If you’ve never been to Jimmy’s in Dallas, plan to make a trip soon.
 It’s an Italian food store and deli/sandwich shop a few miles North East of downtown and they have an amazing array of Italian goods – from house-made pizza dough to olive oils and Italian canned tomatoes.
 There are Italian cookies, olive oils, cheeses…you name it, they’ve got it.

-We enjoyed this manicotti and I would probably make it again.
+We enjoyed this Saucy Spinach Manicotti and I will probably make it again.
 It could easily be cut in half, but if you have a lot left over it can be frozen successfully.

 - 12 manicotti shells